Deep Manifold Embedding for Hyperspectral Image Classification: Experimental Results

-\subsection{Effects of the Number of Sub-Classes $k$}
+\subsubsection{Effects of the Number of Sub-Classes $k$}

-This subsection will show the performance of the developed method under different $k$.
-In the experiments, the $k$ is chosen from $\{1,2,3,4,5,6,7,8,9\}$.
+This part will show the performance of the developed method under different $k$. {As showed in subsection \ref{subsec:manifold_modelling}, each class in the hyperspectral image is modelled as a certain nonlinear manifold and then divided into $k$ sub-classes.
+The number of the sub-classes demonstrates the nonlinearity of the manifold.
+When $k=1$, it means that all the samples in the class are linear and with the increase of the value of $k$, the nonlinearity of the manifold increases.} In the experiments, the $k$ is chosen from $\{1,2,3,4,5,6,7,8,9\}$.
 The parameter $b$ is set to 5.
 Fig. \ref{fig:classes} presents the experimental results over the three data sets, respectively.

 From the figure, we can find that a proper $k$ can guarantee a good performance of the developed manifold embedding method.
 From Fig. \ref{fig:class_pavia}, it can be find that when $k=5$, the classification accuracy over Pavia University data can achieve 99.52\% OA while $k=1$ can only lead to an accuracy of $99.35\%$ OA.
-For Indian Pines data, just as Fig. \ref{fig:class_indian} shows, $k=3$ can make the classification accuracy reach $99.51\%$ OA while when $k=9$, the accuracy can only achieve 99.31\% OA.
 Besides, as Fig. \ref{fig:class_salinas}shows, for Salinas Scene data, when $k=5$, the proposed method performs the best.
 Generally, cross validation can be applied to select a proper $k$ in real-world application.

-\subsection{Effects of the Number of neighbors $b$}
+\subsubsection{Effects of the Number of neighbors $b$}

 Just as the parameter $k$, the number of neighbors $b$ also plays an important role in the developed method.
 Generally, extremely small $b$, such as $b=1$, would lead to the extremely ``steep'' of the constructed data manifold.
 While extremely large $b$ would lead to the overly smoothness of the data manifold.
 This subsection would discuss the performance of the developed method under different number of neighbors $b$.
 In the experiments, the $b$ is chosen from $\{3,5,7,9,11\}$.
 We also present the results when $b$ approaches infinity, namely all the samples are measured by Euclidean distance.
 In this set of experiments, the parameter $k$ is set to 5.
-Fig. \ref{fig:neighbors} shows the classification results of the proposed method under different choices of $b$ over the three data sets, respectively.
+Fig. \ref{fig:neighbors} shows the classification results of the proposed method under different choices of $b$ over the two data sets, respectively.
 Inspect the tendencies in Fig. \ref{fig:neighbors} and we can note that the following hold.